St. Paul's United Church

 Pastoral Care Volunteers: St. Paul’s has a team of committed volunteers who visit and/or call those who find it difficult to get out and feel isolated from their church and community.

-Supporting Families in Grief: Karen works closely with grieving families and the U.C.W. offer support in providing funeral/memorial service luncheons when requested.
+Supporting Families in Grief: Kirsty works closely with grieving families and the U.C.W. offer support in providing funeral/memorial service luncheons when requested.
 Many different volunteers are part of this important work.

-Grief Groups: St. Paul’s has both a Women’s and a Men’s Grief Group.
-Click HERE for more information.
+Grief Groups: St. Paul’s has had both a Women’s and a Men’s Grief Groups.
+Check with Kirsty for news on the next ones . .

 Connections: Connecting Together- Come join us and make connections with others as we take time for conversation, storytelling, tea/treats, fun and fellowship.
-Our Connections Team starts up again this week and will continue every Thursday until December 14th.
-Everyone is welcome to join us in the Atrium at St. Paul’s from 2:00 to 3:30 p.m.
-Pop in, have a seat and touch base with others and sometimes assist the office staff when anyone came in because they forgot the office was closed.
+Our Connections Team meets every Thursday and everyone is welcome to join us in the Atrium here at St. Paul’s from 2:00 to 3:30 p.m.
+Pop in, have a seat and touch base with others.

 The Benevolent Fund: This fund helps those who are in need.
 We have helped people with food vouchers, food, assistance paying first and last month’s rent so that they don’t become homeless, help with the cost of electricity if people get behind in their bills, clothing, shelter, a child’s program that assists with building self-esteem, counselling and transportation.
 Our Christmas Eve offering and some other donations help with this fund.
 The fund is confidential and our Minister is responsible for its administration.

 Newcomer/Refugees: St. Paul’s has a long history of working with refugees.
 This started years ago with the sponsoring of some Vietnam refugees.
 We then sponsored Karen refugees who fled what was at the time Burma.
-We sponsored a United Nations Urgent Action family from Africa, assisted St. Mark’s Anglican Lutheran Church with the sponsorship of a family of eight from Syria, sponsored another family of six from Afghanistan and are now working on assisting St. Mark’s Anglican Lutheran Church with another refugee from Syria.
+We sponsored a United Nations Urgent Action family from Africa, assisted St. Mark’s Anglican Lutheran Church with the sponsorship of a family of eight from Syria, sponsored another family of six from Afghanistan and most recently assisting St. Mark’s Anglican Lutheran Church with another refugee from Syria.

 Feeding the hungry: Monday Morning Drop-In: For over 26 years and until the pandemic, St. Paul’s was running this program.
 People who were hungry, homeless or just lonely were always welcome to join us for breakfast and some fellowship time every Monday morning.
 We served anywhere from 30- 60 people.
 This program ended with the pandemic.
 The Guest House provides breakfast for its clients so there is no longer a need.